What can one person do about climate change?

 Waltham YMCA Environmental Entrepreneurship Program (YEEP)

-The YEEP PROGRAM, a career-readiness, environmental-enrichment program will launch on March 23, 2017.
+The YEEP PROGRAM, a career-readiness, environmental-enrichment program will launched on March 30, 2017.
 The Waltham YMCA and MS4B are partnering to offer this afterschool and summer program that teaches teens business skills and ecosystems gardening techniques.

-The teens will use their training to establish a specialty gardening service where in spring and summer they will sell and install native flowers, shrubs, and grasses on the properties of residents, businesses, and other organizations throughout Waltham.
+The teens will use their training to establish a specialty gardening service where in spring and summer they will sell and install native ferns, wildflowers, shrubs, and grasses on the properties of residents, businesses, and other organizations throughout Waltham.

 MS4B plants only natives because native plants are essential for supporting the biodiversity necessary for human society and for restoring wildlife habitat.